-Here at Gunter, we value both the well being of our customers and environmental responsibility.
-That’s why we’ve committed to a large-scale green initiative which includes converting our building and vehicles to greener options and offering environmentally friendly pest control.
+Here at Gunter Pest & Lawn, we value both the well-being of our customers and environmental responsibility.
+That’s why we’ve committed to a large-scale green initiative that includes converting our buildings and vehicles to greener options and offering environmentally friendly pest control.
 We feel that it’s our personal duty to reduce carbon emissions and find alternatives to harsh chemicals.

 Sunlight is a natural resource that can be converted into energy by using solar panels.
 We installed solar panels on our office building and garage to help reduce our carbon footprint.
 The U.S. places 2nd in annual carbon dioxide emissions at 17.9%, right behind China.
 By switching to solar energy, we help offset some of those emissions.

 For a better idea of what that looks like, think about it this way: The average residential home offsets about 100,000 lbs. of carbon dioxide in 20 years – which is the equivalent of driving a car for 100,000 miles!

 The Gunter fleet is transitioning to Tesla electric vehicles! (cue “Electric Boogie” by Marcia Griffiths)

 Electric cars don’t release any tailpipe emissions which significantly improves air quality—making them a much greener option.

 Now, there are some who question how green is the electricity production required to power an electric.
 Research by the European Energy Agency found that, even with electricity generation, the carbon emissions of an electric car are around 17–30% lower than driving a petrol or diesel car.
 Plus, when low carbon electricity is used, emissions from electricity generation dramatically improve.